santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

 |Impact on Business Strategy and Future Implications|• "Job as North Star": aligns teams around job outcomes<br>• Real-world success: Cox Automotive achieved 20x user growth via job-focused roadmap<br>• Redefines market boundaries around jobs<br>• Allows adaptive strategy in changing technology landscapes (Nike, SNHU cases)<br>• End-to-end journey alignment with jobs<br>• Marketing messages resonate by highlighting job-related outcomes (Moen faucets, OnStar)<br>• Integration with emerging technologies (AI, IoT) to better serve jobs<br>• Continuous evolution and refinement of jobs as societal and technological contexts evolve<br>• Ongoing relevance as markets increasingly prioritize customer-centric innovation|
 ## Task 1.3: Initial Draft

 **Definition and Context:**
 Jobs to be Done (JTBD) is a knowledge framework that aims to understand the underlying goals that customers aim to accomplish when they 'hire' a product or service.
 Instead of pigeonholing customers into misleading demographic categories like age, income, or location, JTBD examines why customers make purchases in the first place - what job do they need done?
-The framework provides a methodology for uncovering the actual circumstances and motivations that drive customer decisions, which can be understood through three key dimensions that influence their choices .
+(Christensen et al., 2016).
+The framework provides a methodology for uncovering the actual circumstances that drive customer decisions, which can be understood through three key dimensions that influence their choices:

-1. Functional
-2. Emotional
-3. Social
+1. **Functional:** The practical aspects of what customers are trying to accomplish.
+This includes the objective tasks, problems to be solved, or improvements to existing solutions.
+2. **Emotional:** The feelings and sentiments customers want to experience or avoid.
+Products often serve to make customers feel a certain way - confident, secure, accomplished, or relieved from anxiety.
+3. **Social:** How customers want to be perceived by others when using the product or service.
+This includes how the product affects one's social status, reinforces group membership, expresses personal identity, and shapes how others perceive the user.

+This multi-dimensional view provides a comprehensive understanding of customer motivations beyond mere functionality.

+**Brief History and Origins:**